 Types: Common materials include stainless steel, silicone, and polyester.

-Effect on Feedback: Metal domes provide a crisp, tactile response, while silicone offers a softer feel.
+Effect on Feedback: Metal dome switch provides a crisp, tactile response, while silicone offers a softer feel.

 Shapes: Round, four-legged, oblong, etc.